1jour1vin

 About the estate:

-Promoted to the top tier of Saint-Émilion’s First Growths in the 2012 classification, no other château has climbed so far up the Bordeaux hierarchy in such a short time.
-This remarkable rise, achieved over two decades, is the work of Hubert de Boüard, a modern winemaker, skilled communicator, and international consultant—a key figure in local and national wine industry bodies.
-2013 saw the complete renovation and beautification of the winery, now crowned by a spectacular carillon.
-After restructuring the family estate’s vineyard parcels, giving it every advantage to reach the appellation’s highest standards of quality, Hubert de Boüard is stepping down.
+Promoted to the top four Grand Cru Classé A estates in the most recent Saint-Émilion classification in 2012, no other château has climbed so far up the Bordeaux hierarchy in such a short time.
+This remarkable rise, achieved over two decades, is the work of Hubert de Boüard—a modernist winemaker, master communicator, and international consultant, and a leading figure in local and national wine industry organizations.
+In 2013, the winery underwent a complete renovation and beautification, and is now crowned with a spectacular carillon.
+After restructuring the family estate’s vineyard parcels—giving the estate every advantage to reach the appellation’s highest standards of quality—Hubert de Boüard stepped down.
 In 2017, Thierry Grenié-de Boüard joined Stéphanie de Boüard-Rivoal at the helm of the château.
-The eighth generation is taking the reins and making significant changes.
+The eighth generation has taken the reins and is significantly reshaping the landscape.
 Angélus exemplifies the best of the formal and sophisticated perfection found in today’s great Bordeaux wines.
-Ten kilometers from Angélus, a new winery will be used for the vinification of Carillon and N°3, the second and third wines, each with their own dedicated plots.
+Ten kilometers from Angélus, a new winery will be used for the vinification of Carillon and N°3, the second and third wines, each sourced from dedicated plots.
 With the 2021 vintage, the château will officially obtain its organic certification.

 Wine Spectator